-On June 28, 2013, we completed our acquisition of CyOptics, Inc., or CyOptics, a U.S.-based company that manufactures and sells InP optical chip and component technologies for the data communications and telecommunications markets.
-CyOptics has front-end manufacturing operations in the U.S. and back-end manufacturing operations in Mexico.
+On June 28, 2013, we completed our acquisition of CyOptics, a U.S.-based company that manufactures and sells InP optical chip and component technologies for the data communications and telecommunications markets.
+The aggregate consideration for the acquisition was approximately \$377 million, of which \$373 million was paid in cash, net of \$3 million in cash acquired.
+We have also recorded a \$4 million liability representing additional deferred consideration to the previous shareholders of CyOptics.
+We expect to pay this amount in the fourth quarter of fiscal year 2014.

-The aggregate consideration for the acquisition was approximately \$377 million, of which \$373 million was paid in cash, net of \$3 million in cash acquired, to acquire all of the outstanding shares of capital stock of CyOptics.
-We also agreed to pay additional deferred consideration to the previous shareholders of CyOptics in the amount of \$4 million one year subsequent to the acquisition date, which was recorded in other current liabilities.
+In addition, approximately \$27 million was payable to key employees of CyOptics as part of a retention bonus plan, of which \$17 million has been paid as of August 3, 2014.
+This amount was paid into escrow, will be paid over a three-year period subsequent to the acquisition date and is being recognized as compensation expense in operating results over the same period.

-In addition, approximately \$27 million is payable to key employees of CyOptics as part of a retention bonus plan.
-This amount was paid into escrow and will be paid over a three-year period subsequent to the acquisition date and is being recognized as compensation expense in operating results over the same period.
 For eligible CyOptics employees whose employment is involuntarily terminated by the Company, their retention bonus payments are accelerated and due in full upon such termination in accordance with the provisions of the plan.
-During the fiscal quarter and the two fiscal quarters ended May 4, 2014, we recorded compensation expense of \$1 million and \$10 million, respectively, due to the departures of certain plan participants.
+During the three fiscal quarters ended August 3, 2014, we recorded compensation expense of \$10 million due to the departures of certain plan participants.
+The amount of such compensation expense incurred during the fiscal quarter ended August 3, 2014 was immaterial.